PawelLipski/docker-ci-blog/blog.md

 docker-compose up --exit-code-from=tox tox
 ```

-The `--exit-code-from=` option of `docker-compose up` is relatively unknown, yet crucial in automated workflows.
+The `--exit-code-from=` option of `docker-compose up` is relatively unknown, yet it's crucial in automated workflows.
-By default, `docker-compose up` returns zero regardless of the exit codes of the launched services.
+By default, `docker-compose up` returns zero regardless of the exit codes returned by the services it launched.
-This leads to CI pipelines falsely succeeding even when `tox` (and thus the entire entrypoint script) fails.
+This leads to false success reports in CI pipelines even when `tox` (and thus the entire entrypoint script) fails.
-We have to explicitly pick the service whose exit code should serve as the exit code for the entire `docker-compose up` command.
+We have to explicitly pick the service whose exit code will become the exit code for the entire `docker-compose up` command.
-One of the likely rationales for that option not being the default is that `up` can run more than one service at once (esp. when `depends_on` mechanism is involved)
+The likely reason behind this behaviour is the fact that the `up` command can run more than one service (especially when the `depends_on` mechanism is involved).
-and it wouldn't be obvious the exit code of which service should be selected.
+In such cases it is not clear which service should provide the exit code for the entire command.

 ## Running the build locally: configure a non-root user